vdubois/continuous4r/README.txt

   cd /path/to/rails/app
   add : require 'continuous4r' to your Rakefile
-  'rake continuous4r:init' to create your continuous4r-project.xml file edit continuous4r-project.xml to suit your needs Type 'rake continuous4r:build' to build then open tmp/continuous4r/index.html in your browser
+  Type 'rake continuous4r:build' to build then open tmp/continuous4r/index.html in your browser